ChenHongruixuan/ChangeDetectionRepository/README.md

 # Change Detection Repository
-In this repository, we provid python implementation of some traditional change detection methods, such as SFA, MAD, some deep learning-based change detection methods, such as SiamCRNN, DSFA, and FCN-based methods, or their original websites.
+In this repository, we provide python implementation of some traditional change detection methods, such as SFA, MAD, some deep learning-based change detection methods, such as SiamCRNN, DSFA, and FCN-based methods, or their original websites.
+We would be very glad that if this repository can provide some help to your research in change detection or remote sensing image interpretation.

 ## Traditional Methods